antarctica/MeshiPhi/docs/html/_sources/sections/Dataloaders/scalar/implemented/BSOSEDepth.rst.txt

    observations.
 As such, it provides a quantitatively useful climatology of the mean-state of the Southern Ocean.

+Name in config: :code:`'bsose_depth'`

 Data can be downloaded from `here <http://sose.ucsd.edu/BSOSE_iter105_solution.html>`_

-Note: This dataloader may not work as is for new data downloaded, it has been internally collated into a more easily ingestable format.
+Note: This dataloader may not work "as is" for new data downloaded, it has been internally collated into a more easily ingestable format.

 .. automodule:: meshiphi.dataloaders.scalar.bsose_depth